slidesk/slidesk/README.md

 <img src="https://github.com/gouz/slidesk/assets/219936/5cdc9f5c-1b9c-4a9a-9a7f-124043dee8d5" />
 </p>

-<center>A complete documentation is available here: https://slidesk.github.io/slidesk-doc/</center>
+<p align="center">A complete documentation is available here: https://slidesk.github.io/slidesk-doc/</p>

 Write your talk/presentation in a simplified language (SliDeskFormat), generate it and visualize it in Web.